wieslawsoltes/ProItemsRepeater/docfx/articles/scrolling-internals.md

 For a detailed breakdown of the `ILogicalScrollable` contract and how `ItemsRepeater` maps it, see [Logical Scrolling (ILogicalScrollable)](logical-scrolling.md).

+If content does not implement `ILogicalScrollable` (or disables it), the scroll viewer uses physical scrolling.
+See [Physical Scrolling (Non-Logical Mode)](physical-scrolling.md).

 ## Viewport-driven virtualization

 When scrolling is available, `ItemsRepeater` tracks the *effective viewport* and uses it to compute: